All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will menopause weight return if I stop the GLP-1 medication?

 Weight regain after discontinuation is common with GLP-1 medications, regardless of the underlying cause of weight gain.
 Studies show that approximately two-thirds of lost weight is regained within one year of stopping treatment .
-Ongoing lifestyle modifications are essential for maintaining results.
+Ongoing lifestyle modifications are important for maintaining results.

 Do GLP-1 medications help with other menopause symptoms like hot flashes?